LukasWoodtli/WebPage/content/pages/projects.md

 Currently I am working as a senior software developer at Profidata.
 My current task there is to ensure software quality of the highly scalable and parallelized server application Xentis.
 I implemented system tests to check our REST API's as well as integration tests and unit tests.
 To test a big legacy application I found that characterization tests help to increase code quality and capture current behavior.
-With my experience in quality software design and testing techinques I support other developpers with testing and refactoring the huge legacy codebase.
+With my experience in quality software design and testing techniques I support other developer's with testing and refactoring the huge legacy codebase.

 Previous tasks included the extension of the Xentis server application with REST services.
 This enables other systems to use the functionality of Xentis outside of the core application.